HOW ARE THE BOARDING HOUSES STRUCTURED?

 WHO DOES THE LAUNDRY FOR THE BOYS?

 The boys are responsible for ensuring their rooms and ensuites are kept neat and tidy.
-The boys also take care of day-to-day tasks such as making their beds.
+The boys also take care of day-to-day tasks such as making their beds and house jobs.

-Professional cleaners visit the boarding houses several times a week to vacuum and undertake a more thorough clean of the boys’ rooms and the rest of the boarding house.
+Professional cleaners visit the boarding houses several times a week to clean communal and kitchen areas, boys’ rooms, vacuum and thorough cleaning of bathrooms.

 WHAT IS THE STRUCTURE OF STUDY?

 On weekday evenings, boarders have time allocated for homework (or ‘Prep’, as we call it).
-The sessions are supervised by Knox teachers and boys work at the desk in their bedroom.
+The sessions are supervised by Knox teachers and overseen by boarding staff.
+Boys work at their desks within their bedrooms or, with permission, collaborative learning is supported.

 The amount of time allocated for Prep depends on each student’s year group.
 Boys in Year 7 generally have two 45 minute Prep sessions each evening.
 Senior students often study for several hours.